 Lawrence is a contributor to The Surge: 2014's Big GOP Win and What It Means for the Next Presidential Race and co-author of Governors and the Presidency: How They Campaign, How They Govern, for the Eagleton Institute of Politics at Rutgers, and Phoning It In and Failing to Show: The Story of the 2014 House Primaries, for the Brookings Institution.
 She is on the board of the nonprofit Philosophy Learning and Teaching Organization (PLATO), which promotes K-12 philosophy and ethics teaching that fosters curiosity, critical thinking and respectful discussion, and chairs PLATO's media committee.

-Among Lawrence's national awards and honors are a 2010 Sigma Delta Chi award from the Society of Professional Journalists for her Politics Daily columns and a 1995 National Headliner Award for her AP columns.
-She was a finalist in the 2015 National Society of Newspaper Columnists contest and the 2010 Online News Association awards.
+Among Lawrence's national awards and honors are the 2021 National Society of Newspaper Columnists award for online columns, the National Press Club's 2016 Lee Walczak Award for Political Analysis, a 2010 Sigma Delta Chi award from the Society of Professional Journalists for her Politics Daily columns, and a 1995 National Headliner Award for her AP columns.
 Columbia Journalism Review named her one of the top 10 campaign reporters in the country in 2004.
 Washingtonian magazine included her on its list of 50 "best and most influential journalists" in 2005.

 A highlight of her tenure at USA Today was "One Nation, Divided," a series which she proposed after the stalemated 2000 election and which ran in 2002.
 The stories were based on research and reporting throughout 2001, both before and after the 9/11 attacks, in the archetypal blue and red towns of Montclair, N.J., and Franklin, Tenn.
 In 2003, the IRE Journal published an article Lawrence wrote about how and why the towns were chosen and the tools she used to find the information she needed.